eth-os/srcpkg/README.md

-A set of [Archlinux] [1] source packages for [Eth-OS] [2] licensed under the [AGPLv3] [3] with 32bit and 64bit binary packages available from [here] [4].
+A set of [Archlinux] [1] source packages for [Eth-OS] [2] licensed under the [AGPLv3] [3] with 64bit binary packages available from [here] [4].

 These PKGBUILDs are not in a standard format so they can't be pushed into the [AUR] [5].
-They rely on `$SRCDEST` and `$PKGDEST` being available to store the source and binary packages and the `PKGBUILD` build script itself is not auto updated with unneccassary changes that create useless commits.
+They rely on `$SRCDEST` and `$PKGDEST` being available to store the source and binary packages so that the `PKGBUILD` build scripts are not auto updated with unneccassary changes that create useless commits.

 [1]: http://archlinux.org
 [2]: http://eth-os.org